 The Marine Corps is one of the most elite fighting forces in the world.
 The Marines are a part of the Department of the Navy and operate in close cooperation with U.S. Naval forces at sea.
 The Marine Corps’ mission is unique among the services.
 Marines serve on U.S. Navy ships, protect naval bases, guard U.S. embassies, and provide an ever-ready quick strike force to protect U.S. interests anywhere in the world.

-Marines are exceptionally proud to be Marines and once you are a Marine, you get treated like a Marine for life.
+Marines are exceptionally proud to be Marines and once you are a Marine, you are a Marine for life.

-The Marines are the hard core branch of the military.
-To get in the Marines, even as a lawyer, you must be in exceptional physical shape.
+The Marines are the hardcore branch of the military.
+To get into the Marines, even as a lawyer, you must be in exceptional physical shape.

 What is Marine Corps JAG?

 The Marine Judge Advocate Division has 400 attorneys.
-You will mostly likely serve as a prosecutor defense counsel in courts martial during your first tour but after that, Marine lawyers have the opportunity to practice law in such diverse areas as operations law, family law, environmental law, international, and appellate law.
+You will most likely serve as a prosecutor or defense counsel in courts martial during your first tour but after that, Marine lawyers have the opportunity to practice law in such diverse areas as operations law, family law, environmental law, international law, labor law and appellate practice.

 Marines are proud to say that “every Marine is a rifleman.”
-Unlike the other branches, Marine lawyers are given the proper training so that, if need be, they can perform as an infantryman if called upon.
-Marines get paid to be professional athletes.
+Unlike the other branches, Marine lawyers are given the same officer training as anyone else so that, if need be, they can perform as an infantryman.

-Marines are Marines first and lawyers second.
-Here are the physical fitness minimum requirements for Marines:
+Marines are always Marines first and lawyers second.
+There are strict physical fitness requirements.

-The major Marines Corps bases and air stations are located in DC, Quantico, VA, California, Japan, North Carolina, South Carolina, Yuma, AZ, Hawaii, San Diego, Georgia, and Missouri.
-Judge Advocates may also be sent to Navy bases in Italy, Spain, Pensacola, and Rhode Island.
+The major Marines Corps bases and air stations are located in DC, Quantico, California, North Carolina, South Carolina, Arizona, Hawaii, Georgia, Missouri and Japan.

 How do you apply to be a Marine Corps Lawyers?